Select Page

 The Pittman-Robertson Wildlife Restoration Act (16 U.S.C.A.
 669 et seq) was passed in 1937.
 The legislation took an existing excise tax on firearms and reallocated the proceeds to a grant fund for state wildlife agencies.
 It established a program of matching federal grants to the states for “wildlife restoration projects.”
 The Pittman-Robertson Act required states, as a condition of receiving funding, to enact laws prohibiting the “diversion” of license fees paid by hunters for any purpose other than administration of their state wildlife agency.
 Every state did as required.
 While this established a reliable funding source for state wildlife agencies, it also created an incentive for the agencies to maximize hunting license sales.

 The impetus for the Pittman-Robertson Act was a marked decline in certain game populations.
 The Pittman-Robertson Act was intended to promote the preservation and restoration of wildlife habitats.
-The Pittman-Robertson Act defines “wildlife” broadly to include “any species of wild, free-ranging fauna including fish.”
-Note that this definition includes invertebrate and non-game species.
+The original Act as passed did not include a definition of wildlife and did not restrict funding to particular types of wild animals.
 However, in 1956 the U.S. Fish and Wildlife Service (FWS) issued regulations that restricted the use of Pittman-Robertson Act funds to birds and mammals, probably because these are the taxa of most interest to hunters and wildlife managers.
 That restriction is still in place, and presumably open to a legal challenge.

-During the 2019 comment period on proposed revisions to the federal regulations implementing the Pittman-Robertson Act, this is how the FWS responded to a suggestion that the definition of wildlife be expanded:
+During the 2011 comment period on proposed rulemaking related to implementing the Pittman-Robertson Act, this is how the FWS responded to a suggestion that the definition of wildlife be expanded:

 “Comment 5: The Service should use funds under the Wildlife Restoration Act for management of all species of wildlife.
 The Act was written for species that are imperiled and not just for those that are hunted.